-- Graduates are well rooted in faith and learning. - Graduates nourish the world through effective stewardship and service. - Graduates are critical thinkers who discern truth and evaluate ideas from a biblical perspective. - Graduates enjoy and demonstrate their identity in Christ. - Graduates broadly reflect the excellence of God's design in their work and relationships.
+- Graduates are well rooted in faith and learning. - Graduates engage with the world around them through effective stewardship and service. - Graduates are reflective thinkers who demonstrate a growing ability to discern truth as they evaluate and apply ideas from a biblical perspective. - Graduates enjoy and demonstrate their biblical identity in Christ. - Graduates reflect the excellence of God's design in their spiritual formation, academic progress and God honoring relationships.